Call Now

 Calculate the quantity and total cost of concrete blocks needed based on the dimensions of a wall.

-This concrete block calculator allows you to estimate how many concrete blocks you'll need based on the block size and width and height of a wall.
-Additionally, you can determine your total concrete block cost by inputting your cost per block.
+This calculator allows you to estimate how many concrete blocks you’ll need based on the block size and width and height of a wall.
+Download a copy of our free concrete block calculator for contractors and use it on the go!

 What is the standard size of concrete blocks used in construction?